AlfredssonErik/fighter-lens/README.md

 This is an app that allows the user to compare UFC fighters, complete with biography, stats and history.

-The easiest way I can think of solving this is using the tables included in GitHub's flavored markdown.

 ![image1](/image1.png) ![image2](/image2.png)

 For this to work we need to access UFC fighter data.
 This is done with the scraper that can be found on [https://github.com/AlfredssonErik/ufc-scraper](https://github.com/AlfredssonErik/ufc-scraper).
 The server runs on port 4000 and the ufc-fighter-lens is already using a proxy set up for development on this port.